TCP_IEA_LOGO

 MARKET INCENTIVES

-The Innovation Fund is one of the world’s largest funding programmes for the demonstration of innovative low-carbon technologies and it will provide around EUR 10 billion of support over 2020-2030 for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonise Europe and support its transition to climate neutrality.
+The Innovation Fund is one of the world’s largest funding programmes for the demonstration of innovative low-carbon technologies and it will provide more than EUR 10 billion of support over 2020 2030 for the commercial demonstration of innovative low-carbon technologies, aiming to bring to the market industrial solutions to decarbonise Europe and support its transition to climate neutrality.
 The Innovation Fund improves the risk-sharing for projects by giving more funding in a more flexible way through a simpler selection process and is also open to projects from energy-intensive industries.
 The Innovation Fund focuses on highly innovative technologies, such as ocean energy, and big flagship projects within Europe that can bring on significant emission reductions.
-It is about sharing the risk with project promoters to help with the demonstration of first-of-a-kind highly innovative projects.
-The first call for large-scale project proposals (capital costs >7.5 million EUR) was open in 2020.
-The first call for small scale projects (capital costs between EUR 2.5 and 7.5 million) was launched at the end of 2020 and will close in March 2021.

 PUBLIC FINANCE PROGRAMMES

-Horizon Europe will be the successor of Horizon 2020 and the budget proposal for Research and Innovation is 95.5 billion EUR.
-After adoption the programme will commence in 2021 and will include topics on ocean energy development under the Climate, Energy and Mobility subprogramme.
+Horizon Europe is the successor of Horizon 2020 and the total budget for Research and Innovation is 95.5 billion EUR.
+The programme started in 2021 and includes topics on ocean energy development under the Climate, Energy and Mobility subprogramme.

 The OES is organised under the auspices of the International Energy Agency (IEA) but is functionally and legally autonomous.
 Views, findings and publications of the OES do not necessarily represent the views or policies of the IEA Secretariat or its individual member countries.